Hiko Addison (They / Them)

 Daniel Mothershed is thrilled to work with Bowls with the Bard again and attempt to be every inch the king… and Fool, too, apparently.
 Daniel is an actor/director based in Denver, with over a decade of experience making theatre in Colorado and in a tiny Chicago apartment.
 Favorite theatre credits include Nick Bottom (2019) and Theseus (2024), A Midsummer Night’s Dream; Hamlet, The Complete Works of William Shakespeare (Abridged); Friar Francis, Much Ado About Nothing; and directing the Colorado premiere of Austin Tichenor’s Fool: The HILARIOUS True Story of King Lear.
 He also co-wrote Oh Greeley: An All-American Musical.
 It has been a joy escaping to the circus with these brilliant artists and “expressing our darker purpose.”

-Drake Simon (She / They)
+Drake Simon (He / Him)

 Swing for Regan, Edgar, Cordelia, Gloucester, Old Man, & Attendants